vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `help` [*command...*]
   Shows a list of commands or help for one command

+## OUTPUT PARAMETERS
+Option `-o`, `--output` *parameters* found on most read commands can be used to select which parameters should be shown.
+The list of available parameters can usually be found using option `-L`, `--list`.

+*parameters* is a comma separated list.
+If it is an empty string, no output is shown. `-o +`*parameters* can be used to extend the parameters shown by default.
+`-o -`*parameters* will show default parameters except the ones listed.
+`-o all` will show all parameters.

 ## SCRIPT HOOKS
 `osctld` can execute user-defined scripts on certain events.
 User scripts can